profsmith89/ctps/_sources/chap02.md

 Let's go through the code for state S1, which will highlight two important things: (1) a design difference between the two blocks; and (2) a common shorthand you'll see in Python code.

 First notice that the if-statement on line 26, unlike its sibling on line 18, does something for both the case of finding a double quote in `the_line` and not finding one.
 When the script finds a closing double quote, it adds the remaining dialogue to the variable `dialog`.
-By add, I of course mean concatenate.
-As you learned in Chapter 1's exercises, the `+` operator concatenates when its operands are strings and adds when its operands are numbers.
+By add, I mean concatenate.
+As you learned in ALE 1.3 from Chapter 1, the `+` operator concatenates when its operands are strings and adds when its operands are numbers.
 This is called *overloading*: the operation of the operator depends on the type of its operands.

 The `S1` code also adds all the characters in `the_line` when it doesn't find a double-quote character.
 This is because everything in the current file line is part of the running dialogue.

 But wait, these two concatenation operations don't look quite like what we saw in the last chapter.
 What is the meaning of this `+=` operator where we expect the concatenation we just discussed to occur?
-Well, `+=` just a shorthand for a concatenation that is really an append.
+Well, `+=` is just a shorthand for a concatenation that is really an append.
 In other words, the statement `dialog += the_line` is equivalent to the statement: `dialog = dialog + the_line`.

 ## Off-by-one and other potential errors

 Now look carefully at what we append to `dialog` when the script finds a double-quote character.
 Do you fully understand why `the_line[:i+1]` includes the ending double quote?
 If not, you may wish to read the documentation about the string method `find` and review how the indices in slicing work.
 If you left off the `+1` in `the_line[:i+1]`, this would be an example of what's called *an off-by-one error*.
 They are quite common in programming, and you should train yourself to be alert to situations where they can occur.

 As I did for `S0`, I added a comment at the end of the code for state `S1` to remind us that we haven't carefully considered all the cases that can occur when looking for dialogue.
 We have neither tested on a lot of different examples nor carefully thought through the cases we might encounter.
-But that's ok for now, since we simply want to see if we can get the script to work for the cases we think we have covered!
+But that's OK for now, since we simply want to see if we can get the script to work for the cases we think we have covered.

 ## Testing